ztjhz/BetterChatGPT/README.md

 ### Chat

+- 🚀 Streamline your conversation process by using the prompt library.
 - ✏️ Create and edit messages from multiple perspectives (system / assistant / user).
 - 🖥️ Tweak model parameters such as temperature to achieve an unexpected outcome.
 - 🔀 Change the order of messages to suit your needs.